wilfz/CLCL/readme_en.txt

 	・Made minor adjustments to the options screen.

 ・Ver 1.0.4 -> Ver 1.0.5
-	・Made it possible to assign hotkeys to registered items.
+	・Made it possible to assign hotkeys to template items.
 	・Made hotkeys visible in the menu.
 	・The viewer position is no longer adjusted when launched.
 	・The position and size are now forcibly saved when closing the viewer.